 Before your Richmond breast reconstruction, you should thoroughly understand all your options.
-One of our expertly-trained, board-certified surgeons (all of whom specializes in breast reconstruction) will meet with you and explain everything you’ll need in order to make your decision safely and comfortably.
+One of our expertly-trained, board-certified surgeons (all of whom specialize in breast reconstruction) will meet with you and explain everything you’ll need in order to make your decision safely and comfortably.

 Meet Your Providers

 At Richmond Plastic Surgeons, we are focused on care and results.
-Each of our physicians has years of experience, countless successful outcomes, and board-certification in their respective specialty.
+Each of our physicians has years of experience, countless successful outcomes, and board certification in their respective specialty.
 Learn more about our providers.Learn More

 Will My Breast Reconstruction Leave Scars?